Dog recovering from shark bite following surgery at SW Miami-Dade animal hospital

 SOUTHWEST MIAMI-DADE, FLA.
-(WSVN) - A dog is recovering from surgery at a Southwest Miami-Dade animal hospital after its leg was bitten by a shark, and the dog’s owner said she needs help to pay for its medical bills
+(WSVN) - A dog is recovering from surgery at a Southwest Miami-Dade animal hospital after being bitten in the leg by a shark, and the dog’s owner said she needs help to pay for her pet’s medical bills.

-Ana Maña, the 2-year-old dog’s owner, said the attack happened so fast, she remembers playing in the water one second before the shark bit its leg and lets go.
+Ana Maña, the 2-year-old dog’s owner, said the attack happened so fast, she remembers playing in the water one second before the shark bit her dog and let go.

 “I really thought she was going to die right there in my arms,” Maña said.
 “There was a lot of blood in the water.
-I was like a trail of blood.”
+It was like a trail of blood.”

 Maña said the bite happened Monday when she and her dog, Boobie, were playing fetch in the water near Virginia Key.
-Then, a bull shark grabbed her dog and tore through its leg.
+Then, a bull shark grabbed her dog and tore through her leg.

 “She was screaming in so much pain,” Maña said.